-Role: Lead Engineer, Co-Director
+Role: Lead Engineer

 Project Length: 3 months